 Reimagining our downtown parks through advocacy and activation

-Well-managed parks and public spaces are a key ingredient for a vibrant public realm.
-In 2014, the Downtown Seattle Association partnered with the Alliance for Pioneer Square, Waterfront Seattle, Seattle Parks and Recreation and the Seattle Parks Foundation to take a look a how our parks could further elevate our downtown urban experience.
+Well-managed parks and public spaces are a key ingredient to a vibrant public realm.
+In 2014, the Downtown Seattle Association partnered with the Alliance for Pioneer Square, Waterfront Seattle, Seattle Parks and Recreation and the Seattle Parks Foundation to take a look at how our parks could further elevate the urban experience.
 With generous funding from public and private partners, we examined best practices from parks across the globe.
-With a strategy in hand, DSA led an effort in 2016 to negotiate a management agreement with the City of Seattle to activate both Westlake and Occidental Square parks, year-round.
+With a strategy in hand, DSA led an effort in 2016 to negotiate a management agreement with the city of Seattle to activate both Westlake Park and Occidental Square year-round.

-For more information about our work in the parks, follow this link to the Parks & Public Space Program or contact Vice President, Public Space Operations & Events, Jennifer Casillas:
+For more information about our work in the parks, follow this link to the Parks & Public Space Program or contact Vice President, Public Realm & Ambassador Operations, Jennifer Casillas:

 *Visitor counts are based data provided by Placer.ai.
 Each person is counted once per day that they are present in the park.
 International visitors are not included due to data limitations.